NerdyNarayan/next-starter/README.md

 # My Nextjs Starter

-This repository is what i use for my nextjs projects like
+This repository is what i use for my nextjs projects.

-1.
-2.
+This starter is built on top of [Create-t3-app](https://github.com/t3-oss/create-t3-app)
 ## Features

 - Next.js 14 App Router